Blind238/SwipeTable/README.md

                     watches /src files and concats, lints
                     and triggers LiveReload if enabled in your browser. test  Run jshint and qunit tests.
-             build  Compiles, concatinates and minifies scss and javascript. default  Compiles, concatinates and minifies javascript
+             build  Compiles and minifies scss and javascript. default  Compiles and minifies javascript

 So if you want to run the server to preview changes: `grunt server`, then in a browser go to `http://localhost:8080`.